meghall06/personal-website/content/talk/R_VAN/index.md

 ---
 abstract: Canada's favorite sport isn't just fun to play and fun to watch, it's also a fun tool for learning and using R. I originally taught myself R in order to better analyze hockey, and in this workshop we'll discuss how R sparked my career path as a data analyst as well as work through beginner and intermediate data manipulation techniques from the tidyverse by calculating some box score hockey stats.
+The slides are available at the link above and also [**here**](https://meghan.rbind.io/slides/hall_rladies_van_2021.html#1).
+The data is available in my `betweenthepipes` package (available on Github [**here**](https://github.com/meghall06/betweenthepipes)), and the full code for the entire workshop (including how to access the data) is available [**here**](https://github.com/meghall06/personal-website/blob/master/static/RLadies_VAN_code.R).

 address:
   city: